 Aikido was founded by Morehei Ueshiba, a renowned martial artist of his time.
 Master Ueshiba redefined the martial code of budo, which was based on strength and brutality, into a martial way, which is based on the principle of harmony with the Ki of the universe, oneself and the principle of loving protection for all things.

 While Aikido is an art of self-defense, we must keep in mind that the main purpose of training Aikido is to carry the principles of harmony and non-violence into our daily life.
+Still, the Seidokan style emphasizes earnestness, realism and sincerity, and we are always looking for ways to improve and test the effectiveness of our technique.

 I do not offer a children's class at this time.
 Visit the About the Instructor page to learn why.